dotnet/csharplang/proposals/generic-ref-struct.md

 =====

 ## Summary
 This proposal is an aggregation of several different proposals for making `ref struct` more generally usable in our type system.
-The goal being to unify code paths today that have to specialize on `ref struct` and other types do to the inability of `ref struct` to participate in generics and implement interfaces.
+The goal is to unify code paths today that have to specialize on `ref struct` and other types due to the inability of `ref struct` to participate in generics and implement interfaces.
 This proposal will allow us to generalize on `ref struct` as naturally as other types.

 ## Motivation
 This feature will allow developers to remove `ref struct` specific code by instead letting them implement interfaces that are used in generic contexts to generalize algorithms.
 For example an explicit goal is to allow `ref struct` to implement `ISpanFormattable`.
 The `ISpanFormattable` interface and `ref struct` are used in low level perf sensitive areas but our current language limitations prevent them from being used together.

 This will also allow for combinations like `Span<Span<T>>`.
-This is a long desire of the runtime team who often want to represent collections of `Span<T>` but are unable to do so due to our current limitations.
+This has long been a desire of the runtime team, who often want to represent collections of `Span<T>` but are unable to do so due to our current limitations.

 It also will enable the creation of generic collections of `ref struct`.
 For instance having a `List<T>` style [data structure](#ref-list) with a hard capacity limit will be possible with the features in this proposal.